catwell/cw-web/separateconcerns/blog/articles/2019-02-15-goodbye-lima.md

 Yes, I have plans.

-No, they do not anything remotely similar to Lima.
+No, they are not in any way related to Lima.

 I will tell you more next month, probably.